 The class erupts into giggles as Bonnie, one of the farm’s adorable baby goats leaps like a spastic Superman onto my back for some lovin’ (and hair eating).

 No, this isn’t goats gone wild.
-This is Goat Yoga.
+This is Goat Yoga in Upstate New York.

 A Seriously Inspiring Woman